alkampfergit/personal-blog/codewrecks/content/post/old/2007/04/test-of-blog-publishing-with-microsoft-word-2007.md

   46                      UoW.Detach(f);
   47                 }

-And at last one image, this is the place where I work, my homeâ€¦quite messy isn’t it?? :D
+And at last one image, this is the place where I work, my home...quite messy isn’t it?? :D

 ![](http://76.163.32.29/Alkampfer/wp-content/uploads/2007/04/042707-0905-testofblogp13.jpg)